 Here’s an example of a tutorial I found on their YouTube page:

 Also, Squarespace has customer support, which in my opinion, is a big selling feature if you’re trying to build and/or maintain a website yourself.

 The biggest thing you should keep in mind when you’re deciding between working with Squarespace vs. WordPress or any other site builder, is functionality.
 Some developers shy away from Squarespace because they say clients outgrow the platform.
 If your needs evolve over time, a lot of developers will tell you that Squarespace doesn’t allow enough flexibility to change the site’s functionality without having to rebuild in a more robust system like WordPress.
 Squarespace doesn’t give you full access to the website’s back end, so you can’t add or change code to make the site do what you want it to do.
 Squarespace is improving in this area and now with the addition of what their calling “Extensions” I think this will be less of a concern very soon.

 A lot of developers and SEO specialists also feel that Squarespace lacks when it comes to Search Engine Optimization (SEO).
 Because of some of the restrictions I mentioned above, providers that specialize in SEO may not be able to manipulate parts of the back end that they normally access to improve your site’s SEO.
 You’ll also hear that Google favors WordPress sites over Squarespace and other platforms.
-To my knowledge, these statements are true BUT it doesn’t mean Squarespace is useless.
-Squarespace has a decent built-in system for SEO and if you work with someone who knows what they are doing, you can easily use what Squarespace DOES offer to improve your site’s search rankings.
+You can find data for and against this theory.
+In my opinion, if you know how to use all the SEO Squarespace provides, you use the right template in Squarespace and set up your pages properly, the difference between using Squarespace vs. WordPress when it comes to SEO should be minimal.

 Squarespace vs. WordPress: WordPress